BEGINNER’S GUIDE

 Export and sale to international markets

-Closure, care, and maintenance
+Closure, care, and rehabilitation

 Mining operations may cease for a number of reasons.
 Most commonly the reason for closure is depletion of resources to the point of loss of financial viability.
 At times, companies may put a mine into what is called “care and maintenance”, meaning that it may become operational again in the future.
 Other economic factors such as commodity prices, market demand or operating costs, or environmental and safety concerns, can also cause closure.